 Fleur de Lys Beverley and Josh Walker are now open for restaurant bookings, also doing Curry Take-aways etc. contact Thefldpub@gmail or 01865-66185.

 The George Hotel is back in business with limited bar and restaurant service.
-They are also offering the 50% discount particularly on their healthy salads.

 The White Hart is also offering meal deals.

 Wandering Kitchen are open at Queenford Lakes, OX10 7PQ.
 Stocking milk, eggs, bread, meat, veg. coffee, tea, etc Now open 7 days a week: Mon/Tue: 10-5 Wed 6:30 – 3; Thu 10 – 5; Fr: 10- 5 Sat 10 – 5; Sun: 6:30- 3; www.thewanderingkitchen.co.uk 01865-343568